tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 ## Install AdNauseam

 _The following instructions are for Google Chrome/Chromium ONLY.
-For other chromium-based browsers simply download the latest [.CRX file](https://github.com/dhowe/AdNauseam/releases/latest) and drag into your browser window._
+For other chromium-based browsers simply download the latest [.CRX file](https://github.com/dhowe/AdNauseam/releases/latest), open the extension page and drag into your browser window._

 #### Manual Install in Developer Mode
 1. Download the most latest adnauseam.chromium.zip file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest) (make sure to download the _chromium.zip_ file!)